amanshaw4511/d_print/README.md

 # d_print
-This library provide to easyly print a struct in rust.
+This library provide to easily print a struct in rust.

 ## Usage
 ### Using  ```DisplayPrint``` trait